timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
 Its purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
-The platform aims to be user-friendly, scalable, and become the leading global solution for managing music careers, with ambitions to simplify music business administration worldwide and free musicians to focus on their art.
+The platform aims to be user-friendly, scalable, and become the leading global solution for managing music careers, simplifying music business administration worldwide and freeing musicians to focus on their art.

 ## User Preferences
 Preferred communication style: Simple, everyday language.